-"You are absolute owner," he said, "of the world.
-You are King of the Earth.
-Your powers are limited in many intricate ways, but you are the figure-head, the popular symbol of government.
-This White Council, the Council of Trustees as it is called--" "I have heard the vague outline of these things."
+"You are absolute owner," he said, "of more than half the world.
+As a result of that you are practically King.
+Your powers are limited in many intricate ways, but you are the figure head, the popular symbol of government.
+This White Council, the Council of Trustees as it is called."

+"I have heard the vague outline of these things."

 "I wondered."

 "I came upon a garrulous old man."

-"I see....
-Our masses--the word comes from your days--you know, of course, that we still have masses--regard you as our actual ruler.
+"I see...
+Our masses--the word comes from your days--you know of course, that we still have masses--regard you as our actual ruler.
 Just as a great number of people in your days regarded the Crown as the ruler.
 They are discontented--the masses all over the earth--with the rule of your Trustees.
 For the most part it is the old discontent, the old quarrel of the common man with his commonness--the misery of work and discipline and unfitness.
 But your Trustees have ruled ill.
 In certain matters, in the administration of the Labour Companies, for example, they have been unwise.
 They have given endless opportunities.
 Already we of the popular party were agitating for reforms--when your waking came.
 Came!
-If it had been contrived it could not have come more opportunely."
+If it had been contrived it could not have come more opportunity."
 He smiled.
 "The public mind, making no allowance for your years of quiescence, had already hit on the thought of waking you and appealing to you, and--Flash!"

 He indicated the outbreak by a gesture, and Graham moved his head to show that he understood.

-"The Council muddled--quarrelled.
+"The Council muddled--quarreled.
 They always do.
 They could not decide what to do with you.
 You know how they imprisoned you?"

 "I see.
 I see.
 And now--we win?"

 "We win.
 Indeed we win.
-To-night, in five swift hours.
+Tonight, in five swift hours.
 Suddenly we struck everywhere.
-The wind-vane people, the Labour Company and its millions, burst the bonds.
-We got the pull of the aeroplanes."
-"Yes," said Graham.
+The windvane people, the Labour Company and its millions, burst the bonds.
+We got the pull of the aeropiles."